stepan111/stepan111.github.io/_Architecture/Terms.md

 ### Soft deletes
 With the soft delete design pattern, you add a bit column like IsDeleted, IsActive, or IsArchived to the table, and instead of deleting rows, you flip the bit column.

+### Dogpile effect or cache stampede
+It is referred to as that event that occurs in high loaded systems when the cache expires (or invalidated) and multiple requests are hit to the website at the same time.
+The most common way of preventing dogpiling is by implementing semaphore locks in the cache.
+When the cache expires in this system, the first process to acquire the lock would generate the new value to the cache.